In the first part of the series

 Today, 65 is the new-55.
 65 is no longer the onset of old age – it is the beginning of middle age.
 Today’s 65-year old has a zest for life, plenty of stamina plus, in many cases, the inclination as well as the necessity to work.
 So why not consider this the time to embark on your second career?
 You can fuel your passion, work on your terms, set your own schedule and use your skills for the greater good.

-If you are one of the 94% who through various circumstances, is unable to say “ciao” to the daily grind, stay with me….
+If you are one of the majority of South African seniors, who through various circumstances, is unable to say “ciao” to the daily grind, stay with me….

 Some of the comments from these baby boomers will sound familiar to you:

 - When the recruitment agent hears my age (a young and active 62), I never hear another word from them.

 - It appears that once one hits the big 6-0, one becomes absolutely invisible and useless.